 Graduate students who wish to take an archaeological field school for credit for their program of studies must receive approval of the field school from their advisor and the program coordinator in advance of registering for the field school.

 All course work taken for completion of the secondary field must be passed with a grade of B+ or better.

 Program Coordinating Committee

-An overall program coordinator, who will normally be the Director of Graduate Studies in Anthropology, and the two additional faculty members—one from Archaeology and one from Social Anthropology—shall be named by the chair to oversee and coordinate the PhD secondary field program.
+An overall program coordinator, who will normally be the Director of Graduate Studies in Anthropology, and the two additional faculty members—ordinarily the Director of the Archaeology Program and the Director of the Social Anthropology Program—shall be named by the chair to oversee and coordinate the PhD secondary field program.
 The Coordinating Committee will have the responsibility for accepting and evaluating applications to the program, advise on the assignment of advisors to candidates, approve proposed plans of studies, serve as liaison between secondary field candidates and the department’s Office of Graduate Studies, and generally work to ensure the smooth functioning of the secondary field program.